-Learn the economic foundations of tax policy, revenue forecasting and statistical techniques needed to implement successful tax reforms.
+Learn the economic foundations of tax policy, tax incentives, international taxation, and statistical and revenue forecasting techniques needed to implement successful tax reforms to enhance revenues, improve the equity and efficiency of taxes, and promote economic growth.

-Duke Center for International Development's Tax Policy for Practitioners (TPP) program spans four weeks and delves into all major taxation policies, including value-added taxes, personal and corporate income taxes, excises, carbon taxes, property tax, trade taxes, and taxes on natural resources.
+Our Tax Policy for Practitioners (TPP) program spans four weeks and delves into all major taxation policies, including value-added taxes, personal and corporate income taxes, excises, carbon taxes, property tax, trade taxes, and taxes on natural resources.
 Following a comprehensive introduction to the design of these diverse taxes, participants are trained to apply macroeconomic models, micro-simulation models and typical taxpayer models to design tax policies.
 To enhance the learning experience, program faculty offer personalized feedback and guidance to each participant, assisting them in the use of these models and in the preparation and presentation of policy proposals under different settings.

-The TPP program has been running for more than 20 years with alumni from over 60 countries.
+The TPP (previously TARF) program has been running for more than 20 years with alumni from over 60 countries.
 Past participants have been from Ministries of Finance and Tax Administrations from all regions of the Globe as well as from the World Bank and U.N.
 Agencies.
 Our faculty have also customized this program for individual government ministries in Africa, Asia, Europe, Latin America and the Middle East.

 About the Program